Manorial Lordships - Past & Present

 Other privileges have included the right to hunt wild animals on the wastes of the manor - common land - and the right to wild fish.
 The Lord could demand payment from people fishing in rivers and lakes within his manor - common land.

 Manorial rights are part of English property law and refers to the law of acquisition, sharing and protection of valuable assets in England and Wales.
 As such they can be bought and sold as other properties.
-Therefore manorial Lordships can be rightful conveyed, transfered or sold to other parties.
+Therefore manorial Lordships can be rightful transferred, conveyed, inherited or sold to other parties.
 In addition, they are the only titles that can be legally purchased.
-Feudal titles like Lord of the Manor, feudal Baron or Earl are nonetheless historic artifacts and protected in the 1922 Law of Property Act.
+Manorial Lordships are ancient titles which relate to land tenure.
+Lordships of the Manor are neither titles of the peerage of the United Kingdom, nor are they related to the British honours system.
+Although feudal lordships were once historical noble titles, they now belong to the feudal system, as a form of feudal dignity.
+Manorial Lordship titles are nonetheless historic artifacts and protected in the 1922 Law of Property Act.

-For more information about manorial and feudal titles, please visit our The British Titles System page.
+For more information about manorial titles, please visit our The British Titles System page.